wavefrontHQ/docs/pages/doc/csp_api_tokens.md

 To obtain an Operations for Applications API token, you can also create a service account and generate an API token associated with it.

-{% include note.html content="If your original Operations for Applications subscription was recently [onboarded to VMware Cloud services](csp_migration.html), for backward compatibility, you might have some legacy Operations for Applications API tokens that are associated with user accounts and service accounts.
-It’s recommended that you incrementally replace them with VMware Cloud services API tokens and sever to server OAuth apps."%}

 ## Manage the VMware Cloud Services API Tokens for Your User Account